-Finally, the Board appoints the members of the special Committees, which are an offshoot of the Board (see section 6.3.2.4).
+Finally, the Board appoints the members of the Special Committees, which are an offshoot of the Board (see chapter 6, section 6.3.2.4 of the 2016 Registration Document).

-6.3.2.3 ORGANIZATION AND FUNCTIONING OF THE SUPERVISORY BOARD
+ORGANIZATION AND FUNCTIONING OF THE SUPERVISORY BOARD

 The organization and missions of the Supervisory Board are defined by law and by the internal rules of the Board.
 In the exercise of its duties and the preparation of its meetings, the Supervisory Board benefits from the assistance of the Accounts and Risk Monitoring Committee and the Compensation and Appointments Committee.